 Comparing a group plan with a Medicare Supplement is like comparing apples to oranges.
 Medicare Supplement plans have higher monthly premiums than Medicare Advantage plans but lower than many group plans.
 These Medigap plans also have little to no costs when using your Medicare benefits.

 Medicare Supplement plans pick up the remaining expenses from Medicare, except for drug coverage.
-You’ll need to enroll in a stand-alone Part D prescription drug plan for your Medications.
+You must enroll in a stand-alone Part D prescription drug plan for your Medications.

 Turning 65 can be quite an exciting milestone, and it’s essential to make sure you’re prepared for it.
 A Turning 65 Checklist is a great way to ensure you are ready to take on this age’s new challenges and opportunities.